-- While you are making reservation, tell the airline company directly that you have a pet with you.
+- While you are making a reservation, tell the airline company directly that you have a pet with you.

 - Take your pet to a walk before leaving for the airport.

-- If you are moving your pet through cargo system, you will need to go to the cargo terminal.
+- If you are moving your pet through the cargo system, you will need to go to the cargo terminal.

-- Many airline companies allow their owner to carry cats and small dogs with them by charging additional fee.
+- Many airline companies allow their owner to carry cats and small dogs with them by charging an additional fee.
 Consult with the company on this.